plumvillage/newsletter/src/en/articles/Shantum_My guide, teacher..._tld_NT_tld.md

 It was very touching.
 I am not sure what the others gleaned from this, but it taught me not only that I should not be late for meals and make people wait for me, but also to listen deeply and voice my appreciation for Gitu.
 It is not something that came easily to me being brought up in an Indian culture.

 Afterwards as I sat with Thay in his room sharing a cup of oolong tea that he loved, I brought this up, hoping he may be able to cure me of the habit.
-I asked him rather naively “Thay I am always late….what should I do?”
-His response was terse… “Leave early!”
+I asked him rather naively “Thay I am always late… what should I do?”
+His response was terse, “Leave early!”

 Gitu and I were with Thay in 1999 while he was on a tour in the US.
 One day Thay came up to me and told me that my name had been recommended to be ordained as a Dharmacharya.
 This would mean that I would now be ‘transmitted the lamp’ and be authorised to teach as a representative of Thay, who is the 42nd generation of the Chinese Zen Master Linji’s lineage.